Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Distributed Governance Implementation Process.md

 Related:
 # Distributed Governance Implementation Plan

-The first double bind I was tasked with when hired for my position at Regen Foundation was a distributed governance implementation plan. as Ledger Governance Coordinator; a title that can only exist in the world of forms!
-So what do these terms represent?
+The first double bind I was tasked with when hired for my position at Regen Foundation was a distributed governance implementation plan.
+The title of Ledger Governance Coordinator also being a double bind and so can only exist in the world of forms and ideas!
+So what do these words represent?

-Take a deep breath; we're working in an industry thats never existed before so we're writing the narrative on the fly.
-It's the only way to do it!
+Take a deep breath; we're working in an industry thats never existed before so everything here is about imagination.
+It's the only way to create the future we wish to see.

 > Life's what happens when your busy making other plans ~John Lennon